-Pierre Frisano is a productive artist of French post-War realistic comics, who has cooperated with both magazines and newspapers.
-After World War II, when he was only thirteen years old, Pierre Frisano falsified his birthdate, obtained his degree and went to work as a furniture-maker.
-Shortly before going into military service, he was introduced to René Lexis, who worked for Sagédition publishers.
-Here, Frisano (aged 14!) made his professional debut, making cover illustrations, short stories and novel illustrations.
-In 1952 he replaced Gérald Forton on 'Jim Cartouche', a series published by Ray-Flo publishers.
-Four years later, he cooperated on several female magazines, followed by a period of ten years drawing (mainly) vertical strips for Paris-Jour.
+Pierre Frisano was a productive artist of French realistic comics from the post-War period, who has worked for both magazines and newspapers.
+After World War II, when he was only thirteen years old, Pierre Frisano falsified his birthdate, obtained his degree and went to work as a furniture maker.
+Shortly before going into military service, he was introduced to René Lexis, who worked for the publishing house Sagédition.
+With this publisher, Frisano (aged 14!) made his professional debut, making cover illustrations, short stories and novel illustrations.
+In 1952 he replaced Gérald Forton on 'Jim Cartouche', a comic series published by Ray-Flo publishers.
+Four years later, he cooperated on several women's magazines, followed by a period of ten years drawing (mainly) vertical strips for Paris-Jour.

 From 1972, Frisano teamed up with Jean-Marie Pélaprat to make a comics adaptation of the television series 'Daktari'.
 During the same period, he began a longtime association with Raymond Maric for the children's press.
 For magazines like Le Journal des Pieds Nickelés, Le Journal de Bibi Fricotin and Lili & Aggie Magazine, the duo created such series as 'Le Patrouilleur de l'Espace', 'Macchus', 'Gorak' and 'Skatié' until 1979.